Democrats trot out their español thrilling some Latinos, turning off others

 Some of the Democratic candidates touted their Spanish-speaking skills in the debates, impressing some Latinos but leaving others in a huff.

-Beto O'Rourke trotted out his Spanish first, later followed by Sen. Cory Booker.
-At one point, moderator José Diaz-Balart and O'Rourke had a question and answer moment in Spanish.
+Former Texas Rep. Beto O'Rourke trotted out his Spanish first, later followed by Sen. Cory Booker.
+At one point, moderator José Diaz-Balart and O'Rourke had a question-and-answer moment in Spanish.

 But how useful was it for the candidates to answer some of their questions in Spanish?